friday/ulauncher-gnome-settings/README.md

 ## How it works (primarily for extension developers)

-Ulauncher's extension API is intended for keywords and arguments, not simple application shortcuts (at least not yet).
-In order to avoid the extra step of a keyword + argument, each Gnome Control Center panel is added as a keyword.
-Keywords are primarily meant to be typed, not searched.
-To avoid this, the keyword is the same as the full name shown in search (unless you override the settings).
-Ulauncher doesn't allow spaces in keywords, so instead another blank utf-8 character is used (which also can't be typed with a keyboard).
-As a result the keyword completion will show the application name briefly before closing ulauncher and opening the panel.
-This doesn't look too strange so you may not even think about it, but Ulauncher doesn't do this for apps.

-Ulauncher sorts keywords above apps, and only shows a limited amount of results.
-This extension needed to add 24 keywords, most of them containing the word "Settings".
-This would make it impossible to find the ordinary "Settings" or other settings apps.
-In order to avoid this, a similar workaround as above was used: The "e" in settings is actually a Ukrainian "Ye" letter.
+Ulauncher's extension API is intended for adding keywords with arguments, like "`decode` \&amp;" or "`npm` lodash".
+Extensions registers these keywords in their manifests.
+Keywords have the properties `name` and `default_value`.
+The `name` is searchable.
+For example, the extension "Process Killer" (if you have it) will show up in the result list if you type "proc.." or "ki..".
+If you press enter or alt + number it will convert your input to "kill ". "kill" is the `default_value` and the space character after is needed to triggers the extension.

+Since this behavior is not needed or wanted for apps, this extension uses a `default_value` that looks like the `name` but with an untypable blank character instead of space.

+1. Converting your search input to `default_value` + space can't be disabled, but converting it to the same name as displayed in the search result list at least makes some sense and looks a lot less hacky.
+This requires the `default_value` to be the same as the `name`, but since space is used to separate the keyword and argument(s), using the actual space character in keywords doesn't work.
+2. Launching an application by typing the `default_value` followed by a space is not how applications behave in Ulauncher, and is unwanted and unintuitive (for applications).
+Making the keywords untypable prevents this.

+As a result, the keyword's name (usually the settings panel name followed by " Settings") will show (followed by a space character) briefly before closing Ulauncher and opening the panel.
+This doesn't look too strange, so you may not even think about it (see the gif).

+Additionally, a similar "hack" is used to control the order of the search results.
+The "e" in "Settings" is actually a Ukrainian "Ye" letter.
 It looks identical with my font (compare "e" vs "е").
-Ulauncher's search will still match the letter E, but sort it after full matches.
+This was needed because Ulauncher normally shows keywords above apps, and only shows a limited amount of results.
+This extension adds 20 keywords containing the word "Settings".
+This would make it impossible to find the ordinary "Settings" application or anything else by typing in "settings".
+Ulauncher's search is rather forgiving so the slight mismatch won't have a big impact on the results, but will affect the sort order.
+The highligting doesn't seem to distinguish between "e" or "е" so that works too.

+Users can override keywords in Ulauncher's preferences (hence the "default" in `default_value`).
+If you do this, this extension will not work as intended, but you may want to delete keywords completely if you don't want a specific panel to appear in search.

 ## Alternatives